-Construction Activity Clearance Required Implementation Supervision Land for Project Allotment and approval for specific Implementing Executing Agency Activity land use in pre-construction stage Agency Construction in Relevant conclusion of the Implementing Executing Agency heritage areas National Agency for Cultural Agency Heritage Preservation of Georgia Construction of new For construction of new STP to Implementing Executing Agency or rehabilitation of serve more than 50000 Agency STP population, preparation of EIA and obtaining relevant permit from MoEPA is required.
-For rehabilitation of existing STP EIA permit is not required. portine to the required.
-Tree Cutting Relevant conclusion of the Implementing Executing Agency National Forestry Agency under Agency/Construction the MoEPA; Local Municipality; Company National Agency of State Property; Government of Georgia Hot mix plants, Relevant conclusion of the Construction Implementing crushers, batching MOEPA Company Agency plants Generator sets Storage, handling, Relevant conclusion of the Construction Implementing and transport of MOEPA Company Agency hazardous materials Sand mining, Relevant conclusion of the Construction Implementing quarries and borrow MOEPA Company Agency areas traffic Delevent conclusion of the Implementing Implementing Temporary traffic diversion during Relevant conclusion off the Ministry of Internal Affairs of Implementing Agency/Local Implementing Agency/Executing construction Ministry of Internal Affairs of Georgia (Patrol Police Municipality Agency CONSTRUCTION Georgia (Fatioi Police ινιαιτισιραπιτή Agency
+Construction Activity Clearance Required Implementation Supervision Land for Project Activity Allotment and approval for specific land use in pre-construction stage Implementing Agency Executing Agency Construction in heritage areas Relevant conclusion of the National Agency for Cultural Heritage Preservation of Georgia Implementing Agency Executing Agency Construction of new or rehabilitation of STP For construction of new STP to serve more than 50000 population, preparation of EIA and obtaining relevant permit from MoEPA is required.
+For rehabilitation of existing STP EIA permit is not required.
+Implementing Agency Executing Agency Tree Cutting Relevant conclusion of the National Forestry Agency under the MoEPA; Local Municipality; National Agency of State Property; Government of Georgia Implementing Agency/Construction Company Executing Agency Hot mix plants, crushers, batching plants Relevant conclusion of the MoEPA Construction Company Implementing Agency Generator sets Storage, handling, and transport of hazardous materials Relevant conclusion of the MoEPA Construction Company Implementing Agency Sand mining, quarries and borrow Relevant conclusion of the MoEPA Construction Company Implementing Agency

 &lt;sup>6 In accordance with the Organic Law of Self-Government of Georgia (Article 16), local self-government body is responsible for management of local natural resources, including water and forest resources, and land resources owned by the municipality.
 Thus, the trees to be cut down locate on a land plot registered as municipal property, the permit for tree cutting shall be obtained from local self-government body.
 However, in case of Red listed species, the inventory of trees needs to be submitted to the MoEPA and tree-cutting permission shall be obtained from the Government of Georgia (in accordance with the Law of Georgia on Red List and Red Data Book of Georgia, Article 24).
 In accordance with the resolution # 221, when the territory belongs to the Forest Fund, relevant permit shall be obtained National Forestry Agency.
-In case of state-owned area, the National Agency of State Property shall be applied (based on the Law of Georgia on State Property, Article 291) for obtaining of tree-cutting permit

-Department) Establishment of construction camps Relevant conclusion of the MOEPA Construction Company Implementing Agency Disposal of Construction waste and demolition debris Relevant conclusion of the MOEPA in accordance with requirements of the legislation of Georgia Construction Company Implementing Agency Pipe laying and other construction works For sewerage pipes laying with a length of 2 km or more with development area of 5 hectares or more Or Laying of pipelines longer than 5 km for the transportation of oil, gas or carbon dioxide It is necessary to prepare screening reports for submission to MoEPA.
-Implementing Agency Executing Agency Construction of new tube wells or any new extraction of ground water Relevant conclusion of the MOEPA Recipient Municipality National Environmental Agency
+In case of state-owned area, the National Agency of State Property shall be applied (based on the Law of Georgia on State Property, Article 291) for obtaining of tree-cutting permit areas Temporary traffic diversion during construction Relevant conclusion off the Ministry of Internal Affairs of Georgia (Patrol Police Department) Implementing Agency/Local Municipality Implementing Agency/Executing Agency Establishment of construction camps Relevant conclusion of the MoEPA if a project under LCIP is subject to EIA Construction Company Implementing Agency Disposal of Construction waste and demolition debris Relevant conclusion of the MoEPA in accordance with requirements of the legislation of Georgia Construction Company Implementing Agency Pipe laying and other construction works For sewerage pipes laying with a length of 2 km or more with development area of 5 hectares or more Or Laying of pipelines longer than 5 km for the transportation of oil, gas or carbon dioxide It is necessary to prepare screening reports for submission to MoEPA.
+Implementing Agency Executing Agency Construction of new tube wells or any new extraction of ground water Relevant conclusion of the MoEPA Recipient Municipality National Environmental Agency